 What narrative do you have about your life?
 I don’t mean the voice in your head that speaks to you about things you’d rather not hear, like “get your butt to the gym,” or “you need to call your mother.”I’m talking about the narrative you share with others, the stories you tell to define yourself to the world.
 We all have those stories – the ones that never change, that we can trot out whenever needed to answer those introductory questions that we hear over and over again.

-Having been married for 23 years, my favorite is “how did you two meet?”
-Which any couple is asked sooner or later by new friends and acquaintances.
+Having been married for many years, my favorite is “how did you two meet?”
+Every couple is asked this sooner or later by new friends and acquaintances.

 (and this is where he always chimes in)